Subject Matter

 1. Preferred Method of Communication

-COSH! communicates with Members primarily by electronic means (email), unless otherwise stipulated in these Terms and Conditions or required by applicable law.
+COSH! communicates with Members primarily by electronic mail (email), unless these Terms and Conditions or applicable legislation provide otherwise.

-Written communications shall be sent to the most recent email address or postal address provided by the Member.
-The Member is responsible for timely notification of any changes to its contact details.
+Written communications are sent to the last email address or postal address provided by the Member.
+The Member is responsible for notifying changes to contact details in a timely manner.

-Electronic communications sent by COSH! shall be deemed to have been received on the date of dispatch, unless proven otherwise.
+Electronic messages sent by COSH! are deemed to have been received on the date of dispatch, unless proven otherwise.

-Electronic files and logs maintained by COSH! shall constitute valid evidence of dispatched communications.
+Electronic files and logs maintained by COSH! shall serve as evidence of communications sent.

 3. Data Security

-The Member is responsible for securing its own systems, login credentials and passwords in order to prevent unauthorised access to the Platform and sensitive information.
+The Member is responsible for securing its own systems, login credentials, and passwords to prevent unauthorised access to the Platform and sensitive information.

 4. Use of the Platform

-The Platform may only be used for activities that are directly related to the objectives of COSH!, as described in these Terms and Conditions.
+The Platform may only be used for activities directly related to the objectives of COSH!, as described in these Terms and Conditions.

-The Member is obliged to report any suspected misuse, including fraudulent activities, security breaches or unauthorised use of the Platform, to COSH! without delay.
+The Member is obliged to report any suspicion of misuse, such as fraudulent activities, security breaches, or unauthorised use of the Platform, to COSH! without delay.

-COSH! reserves the right to investigate such reports and to take appropriate measures, including temporarily blocking access to the Platform.
+COSH! reserves the right to investigate reports and take appropriate measures, such as temporarily blocking access to the Platform.

-The Member may only use data obtained via the Platform for the purpose for which such data was provided.
+The Member may only use data obtained via the Platform for the purpose for which it was provided.

-It is prohibited to copy, store or transmit such data to third parties without the prior written consent of COSH!.
+It is prohibited to copy, store, or forward such data to third parties without the prior written consent of COSH!.

-7. Point of Contact for Questions and Complaints
+7. Point of Contact for Enquiries and Complaints

-COSH! acts as the primary point of contact for questions, complaints and support relating to the Platform.
+COSH! serves as the first point of contact for enquiries, complaints, and support relating to the Platform.

 Article 9 – Liability

-The limitations of liability set out in this Article do not apply in cases of intent, gross negligence or in any other circumstances where exclusion of liability is not permitted by law.
+The limitations of liability in this article do not apply in cases of wilful misconduct, gross negligence, or other situations where statutory exclusion is not permitted.

 1. Limitation of Liability

-COSH! shall only be liable for direct damage resulting from an attributable fault of COSH! or its appointees, and such liability shall be limited to:
+COSH! is exclusively liable for direct damages resulting from an attributable fault by COSH! or its representatives, limited to:

-b) a maximum amount equal to the fees paid by the Member during the three (3) months preceding the occurrence of the damage.
+b) A maximum amount equal to the fees paid by the Member during the three months preceding the occurrence of the damage.

-COSH! shall not be liable for any indirect or consequential damage, including but not limited to loss of profit, loss of data or reputational damage.
+COSH! is not liable for indirect damages, such as loss of profits, loss of data, or reputational damage.

 2. Exclusion of Liability

-COSH! shall not be liable for any damage resulting from:
+COSH! is not liable for damages arising from:

-a) defects or shortcomings of the Platform caused by force majeure or technical failures;
+a) Defects or failures of the Platform resulting from force majeure or technical failures.

-c) acts or omissions of other Members or users of the Platform.
+c) The acts or omissions of other Members or users of the Platform.

-COSH! is not responsible for verifying the reliability or compliance of content published by Members or third parties.
+COSH! is likewise not responsible for verifying the reliability or conformity of content posted by Members or third parties.

-The Member shall be fully responsible and liable for:
+The Member is fully responsible and liable for:

-a) its own use of the Platform, including any content published or shared by the Member;
+a) Its own use of the Platform, including content posted or shared by the Member.

-b) compliance with these Terms and Conditions and all applicable legislation;
+b) Compliance with the provisions of these Terms and Conditions and applicable legislation.

-c) any damage suffered by COSH! or third parties as a result of errors, omissions or unlawful acts committed by the Member.
+c) Damages suffered by COSH! or third parties as a result of errors, omissions, or unlawful acts by the Member.

 4. Indemnification

-The Member shall fully indemnify and hold COSH! and its appointees harmless against any third-party claims, including reasonable legal costs, arising from:
+The Member shall fully indemnify COSH! and its representatives against all third-party claims, including reasonable legal costs, arising from:

-b) any breach of these Terms and Conditions by the Member;
+b) The Member’s breach of these Terms and Conditions.

-c) infringement of third-party rights, including Intellectual Property Rights or privacy rights.
+c) Infringement of third-party rights, such as Intellectual Property Rights or privacy rights.

 5. Security and Risks

-COSH! provides no guarantees regarding the security of the Platform, including protection against viruses, malware or cyberattacks.
-The Member acknowledges the open nature of the Platform and the risks associated therewith.
+COSH! provides no guarantees with regard to the security of the Platform, including protection against viruses, malware, or cyberattacks.
+The Member accepts the open nature of the Platform and the associated risks.

-COSH! shall not be liable for damage resulting from incompatibility, technical failures or other errors affecting the functionality of the Platform.
+COSH! is not liable for damages resulting from incompatibility, technical failures, or other errors affecting the functionality of the Platform.

 6. Limitation Period

-All claims and defences of the Member against COSH! shall lapse one (1) year after the date on which the cause of the damage arose.
+All claims and defences of the Member against COSH! shall become time-barred one year after the occurrence of the cause of the damage.

-COSH! evaluates Brands and Retailers based on publicly available information and internal methodologies.
-COSH! shall not be liable for claims relating to alleged greenwashing or inaccuracies in the assessment of information provided by a Brand, unless there is intent or gross negligence.
+COSH! assesses Brands and Retailers on the basis of publicly available information and internal methodologies.
+COSH! is not liable for claims relating to alleged greenwashing or inaccuracies in the assessment of information provided by a Brand, unless wilful misconduct or gross negligence is involved.

 8. Dispute Resolution

-If no agreement is reached within thirty (30) days following the initial written notification of the dispute, the dispute shall be submitted to the courts of Ghent, division Bruges, as provided for in Article 2.
+If no agreement is reached within 30 days of the first written notification of the dispute, the matter shall be referred to the courts of Ghent, division Bruges, as provided in Article 2.

 Article 10 – Intellectual Property

-All Intellectual Property Rights relating to the Platform, including but not limited to Brands, trade names, logos, content, software, databases and other protected creations, are the exclusive property of COSH!.
+All Intellectual Property Rights relating to the Platform, including but not limited to Brands, trade names, logos, content, software, databases, and other protected works, belong exclusively to COSH!.

-No part of the Platform may be copied, modified, distributed or otherwise used without the prior written consent of COSH!.
+No part of the Platform may be copied, modified, distributed, or used in any other manner without the prior written consent of COSH!.

 2. Use by Members

-COSH! grants the Member a non-exclusive, non-transferable and non-sublicensable right to use the Platform strictly within the limits of these Terms and Conditions.
+COSH! grants Members a non-exclusive, non-transferable, and non-sublicensable licence to use the Platform within the limits of these Terms and Conditions.

 The Member may not:

-a) copy, download, store or distribute any content, technology, software or databases of the Platform beyond the purposes permitted under these Terms and Conditions;
+a) Copy, download, store, or distribute the content, technology, software, or databases of the Platform beyond the purposes permitted under these Terms and Conditions.

-b) modify, reverse engineer, decompile or otherwise attempt to reconstruct any part of the Platform.
+b) Modify, reverse engineer, decompile, or otherwise attempt to reconstruct the Platform.

 4. Content Provided by Members

-By providing content to COSH!, including but not limited to texts, images or other materials, the Member grants COSH! a worldwide, non-exclusive and royalty-free licence to use, reproduce, modify and publish such content in the context of the services provided via the Platform.
+By providing content (such as texts, images, or other materials) to COSH!, the Member grants COSH! a worldwide, non-exclusive, royalty-free licence to use, reproduce, modify, and publish such content in the context of the services provided on the Platform.

 The Member warrants that:

-a) the provided content does not infringe the Intellectual Property Rights of any third party;
+a) The content provided does not infringe any third-party Intellectual Property Rights.

-b) COSH! is fully indemnified against any third-party claims relating to the provided content.
+b) COSH! is indemnified against any third-party claims relating to the content provided.

 5. Monitoring and Removal of Content

-COSH! reserves the right to review, modify or remove content provided or published by the Member on the Platform if such content:
+COSH! reserves the right to monitor, modify, or remove content provided or posted on the Platform by the Member if such content:

-c) is detrimental to the reputation of COSH! or the Platform.
+c) Is harmful to the reputation of COSH! or the Platform.

 6. Indemnification for Infringements

-The Member shall indemnify COSH! against all claims, damages and costs arising from infringements of third-party Intellectual Property Rights in connection with content provided by the Member.
+The Member shall indemnify COSH! against all claims, damages, and costs arising from infringements of third-party Intellectual Property Rights related to content provided by the Member.

 7. No Transfer of Rights

-Except as expressly provided in these Terms and Conditions, nothing in this agreement shall be construed as a transfer of any Intellectual Property Rights from COSH! to the Member.
+Except as expressly provided in these Terms and Conditions, nothing in this agreement shall imply a transfer of Intellectual Property Rights from COSH! to the Member.

-In the event of infringement of Intellectual Property Rights by the Member, COSH! reserves the right to:
+In the event of the Member’s infringement of Intellectual Property Rights, COSH! reserves the right to:

-b) claim compensation for all damages suffered, including legal costs and loss of income.
+b) Claim compensation for the damages suffered, including legal costs and lost revenue.

 Article 11 – Personal Data

-COSH! processes personal data on the basis of the following legal grounds: consent, performance of a contract, compliance with legal obligations, and legitimate interest.
+COSH! processes personal data on the basis of the following legal grounds: consent, performance of an agreement, compliance with legal obligations, and legitimate interest.

 1. Processing of Personal Data